LazarusID/embedded-life/README.md

 ## Writing Tests

 The idea of Test Driven Development is to write a failing test, then enough coee, and no more, to make the test pass.
 This project uses the [check](https://libcheck.github.io/check/) library.
 The website contains both documentation and extensive examples of how to use it.

+## Preferred Setup

+The original intent of this repo is that you will start a docker container in this folder.
+This gives you a shell in the Linux container from which to compile and build.

+Another terminal window is open for managing git.

+Start your favorite editor in the folder, with the appropriate plugins for C++ programming.
+I'm using VS Code, but Atom, vi and emacs are also viable contenders.